andthum/hpc_submit_scripts/docs/source/doc_pages/dev_guide/code_guidelines_bash.rst

       :file:`shfmt -ln=bash -i=4 -ci -sr -w path/to/spam.sh` in a
       terminal.

-      shfmt can e.g. be installed as a `snap package
-      <https://snapcraft.io/shfmt>`_.
-Alternatively, you can install
-      the Python package |shfmt-py|, which is anyway listed in :file:`requirements-dev.txt`.

     * Lint your code with |shellcheck|.

       To lint a file :file:`spam.sh` run